opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_provider.md

 * `login_link` - The login link of the identity provider.

+* `links` - Resource links of an identity mapping.

 * `conversion_rules` - The identity conversion rules of the identity provider.
   The structure is documented below.